Older Americans on fixed incomes are attracted to ways of increasing their income. Here is an easy way to get credits

 One of the latest evolutions in e-Rewards is mobile verification.
-By entering you phone number when on mobile phone you get a unique code for validation.
-Entering the code allows you to make a transaction on cell phone.
-The points you earn are of value and security is nice to have.
+By entering your phone number when you're on a mobile phone, you get a unique code for validation.
+Entering the code allows you to make a transaction on the cell phone.
+The points you earn are of value, and security is nice to have.

 It's not just about surveys.
 On the platform, you can share your honest feedback in quick polls, test prototype products, discover your local area with real-world missions, and more.

 Given how hard it is to make money online these days, e-Rewards to me is a great way to earn.
 If you are retired, e-Rewards is definitely an option for garnering gift cards for entertainment (magazines, travel, dining).
 Or, if you are between jobs and have a slice of time, you could earn enough to not only get a cup of coffee, but a meal too!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.